Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Who is at risk for rheumatic heart disease?
+What are the risk factors for rheumatic heart disease?

 People are at a higher risk for this disease if they: